R. Samuel Stein

-Sam is dedicated to using his legal education for the greater good, as evidenced by his time volunteering with the Allegheny County Bar Association’s Child Custody Conciliation Project and Wills for Heroes program.
-In 2017, he will begin a three-year term as a board member for Learning Enterprises, a non-profit dedicated to providing English as a Second Language instruction to students in developing nations across the world.
+Sam is dedicated to using his legal education for the greater good, as evidenced by his time volunteering with the Allegheny County Bar Association.
+Since 2016, he has served as a board member for Learning Enterprises, a non-profit dedicated to providing English as a Second Language instruction to students in developing nations across the world.

 United States District Court, Western District of Pennsylvania